railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

 .. tip::   **Point**  *Simplified View*

-    If you work with the simplified view you won't see the tracking numbers.
-The different fields are deliverately hidden in the simplified view.
+    In the simplified view the tracking numbers don't appear.
+The different fields are deliberately hidden while working in the simplified view.

 On the product form it is also possible to indicate the operations in which a lot nubmer is required.
 You can then force the user to show the lot number for manufacturing operations, goods receipt, or customer packing.

-You'll sometimes want to assign a unique lot number to a set of several items.
-You don't have to encode the lot number one by one to do this.
+To assign a unique lot number to a set of several items you don't have to encode the lot number one by one.
 You only need to take a stock move for several products line and click the button *Split move lines in two*.
-You can then give a lot number prefix and Open ERP will complete the prefix in the wizard with a sequence number using preset parameters.
+You can then give a lot number prefix and Open ERP will complete the prefix in the wizard with a continuing sequence number.

     .. image:: images/picking_split_lot.png
        :align: center